Atyantik/flarekit/README.md

 ## **Contributing**

-We’re building Astroflare to support modern, scalable web development.
+We’re building Flarekit to support modern, scalable web development.
 Contributions are welcome to help improve its features and extend its scope.

 ### **How to Contribute**